 Vodafone has decided to reinstate roaming charges for Britons travelling in the European Union (EU).
 This will see Brits pay £2 per day for data, calls, and texts.
 Roaming charges were abolished in June 2017 but Vodafone has decided to bring them back.

 The roaming charges will be effective from September 2021 and will cost £2 a day per person.
 But do you really need them?
 Read on to learn more about this change.

-By comparison, Three's Go Roam initiative allows customers to use their allowances in over 70 countries worldwide.
+By comparison, Three's SIM Only has a Go Roam initiative that allows customers to use their allowances in over 70 countries worldwide.
 The company's Go Binge service, doesn't count media streaming services against your data allowance ,and it also excludes YouTube, Netflix, and Apple Music.

 Furthermore, Three's Go Roam plans are among the cheapest PAYG rates in the UK.
 They charge 3p per minute for calls and texts, and 1p for data, which is great for travellers.

 Vodafone's network has been around for decades, covering much of the UK and Europe.
 Its 4G LTE coverage is excellent, covering 99.9% of the population.

 View the coverage map / checker for Vodafone here.

 Vodafone has recently expanded its 5G network coverage, having won the 5G spectrum auction a few years ago.

 In mid-2019 it became the second network to begin rolling out 5G, after EE got there first.
 Vodafone's 5G SIM only plans now have data allowances that are unlimited, but if you don't need 5G data then consider comparing all SIM only unlimited data allowance plans (for 4G and 5G).